-The Sennheiser Momentum True Wireless is the company’s debut TWS system featuring aptX, app integration, and BT5.0.
+This is a review of the Sennheiser Momentum True Wireless, which is the company’s debut TWS system featuring aptX, app integration, and BT5.0.
 It is priced currently at $199.95.

-To read more on Sennheiser products we have reviewed on Headfonics click here.
+To read more on Sennheiser products we have covered on Headfonics click here.

 With the recent announcement of the launch of the Sennheiser Momentum True Wireless 2, we thought it would be an ideal moment to look back on the first edition of the company’s debut TWS.